lastlink/docs-1/1-getting-started/4-configuration.md

 * **Note** Use this to add additional field info or notes on the item edit page.
 Since Directus uses field names as input labels this can help add clarity for field use.
 It can help guide formatting or remind users of required pixel dimensions for image inputs. _Note: While notes allow for the use of HTML, please use caution and discretion._

 ### Creating New Tables
+_Note: You can always add Tables directly to your database – then follow the steps below to allow that table to be managed by Directus._
 1. Navigate to the _Settings > Tables & Inputs_
     * Access _Settings_ from the gear at the bottom of the sidebar
 2. Click the (+) button at the top of the page